risk-first/website/introduction/Meeting-Reality.md

 - **In Smaller Chunks**: so you're not overburdened by hidden risks all in one go.
 - **With Feedback**: if you don't collect feedback from the experience of meeting reality, hidden risks _stay hidden_.

+tbd this is what testing is all about.

 ### YAGNI

 As a flavour of what's to come, let's look at [YAGNI](https://www.martinfowler.com/bliki/Yagni.html), an acronym for You Aren't Gonna Need It.
 Martin Fowler says: